 - A camera

-- A journal for a handwritten log of your adventures (or wait to purchase a lovely journal from one of Florence’s many handmade paper shops)
+- A journal for a handwritten log of your adventures (or wait to purchase a lovely journal from one of Italy’s many handmade paper shops)

 Things NOT to pack

 - No hair dryers, curling irons, electric shavers, or other devices.
 They will use too much electricity, blow a breaker in your apartment building, and will probably malfunction to the point of breaking.
-The AEF will supply things like hair dryers, or you might–gulp!–have to do without something.
+The apartments will most likely supply things like hair dryers, or you might–gulp!–have to do without something.

 - No American money.
-Exchange all dollars to euros at AAA before leaving the US or at the official banks in the airport.
-The exchange rate varies by day, but it’s usually around 1:1.
-However, in Florence, most currency exchange places pay fifty cents or less on the dollar.
+Exchange all dollars to euros at AAA or select banks before leaving the US or at the official banks in the airport (not at the exchange kiosks!).
+The exchange rate varies by day, but it’s around $1.10:1 euro.
+However, in Italy most currency exchange places pay sixty cents or less on the dollar.